tsxoxo/cells-client/README.md

 - write integration tests for full parsing pipeline
 - Go over the properties mentioned above under "Property tests" -- add any of those?

+**TEST CASES TO ADD**

+- whitespace between nums and cells: "12 23 + 23", "A1 A2+1"
+- no whitespace between num and letter: "123sum(A1:B2)"

 ## After that

 - Try and simplify/unify each module of the parse pipeline.
 Underlying question: this whole parsing business seems like a state machine pattern--roughly: